 When implementing this we took a backwards compatible/defensive approach.
 Existing websites are not automatically switched over.

-We hope you enjoy the new feature, it’s all part of us continuing to develop the technology in ThirstyAffiliates so we can deliver the best affiliate marketing tool on the market.
+We hope you enjoy the new feature.
+It’s all part of our commitment to continually developing the technology in ThirstyAffiliates so we can deliver the best affiliate marketing tool on the market.

 If you’ve already tried Enhanced JS Redirects, please let us know in the comments!
 We’d love to hear from you.